+- India:

-- India: Banned all export of onions in 2020
+- Banned all export of onions in 2020

 - Due to drought, then rain, and resulting onion shortage

 - Neighboring country consumers hit hard

+- Began restricting exports of rice in September 2022

+- World price had risen after Russia invaded Ukraine

+- Purposes

+- To lower price at home

+- Recover part of its "huge subsidies" on fertilizer and power

+Class 12: Exrport Policies

 - Mozambique: Cashews

+- Since 2001

 - Export tax of 18-22% on raw cashews

 - Export tax of zero on processed cashews

 - Purpose: to support processing industry

 - Growers are hurt, but the processing industry has thrived

-- Quality of raw cashews became "one of the lowest in the world"
+- But, quality of raw cashews became "one of the lowest in the world"

 - Bans on export of sand

 - Several countries

 - Indonesia in 2003, Vietnam in 2010, Cambodia in 2017, Malaysia in 1997-2015, and again in 2020.

 - Why?

-- Mining threatens natural habitats
+- Mining sand threatens natural habitats

 - Huge amounts needed for construction and land reclamation.

 - Many countries but especially

 - China

 - Singapore